 “He goes by Ehren now.
 Tell him we need to put Eithne on them.”

-Lapis trotted up the stairway to the roof.
+She trotted up the stairway to the roof.
 She had spent many a hot, muggy midyear night on top of the Eaves, attempting to soak up a bit of cool air.
-Sometimes Patch had joined her, and they watched the red sunsets turn into bluish-purple nights, leaning against some odd, boxy contraption that had no other modern use.
-Sometimes Rin had joined her, when street life troubled him, and he needed a quiet place to think.
+Sometimes Patch joined her, and they snuggled while the red sunsets turned into bluish-purple nights, leaning against some odd, boxy contraption with no other modern use.
+Sometimes Rin sat with her, when street life troubled him, and he needed a quiet place to think.
 Sometimes Lyet kept her company, wrapped in a ratty blanket and shivering despite the heat.

 She carefully opened the covered door and noticed Sherridan first; he leaned against one of the tall canopy poles, arms crossed, staring into the dimly lit city night.
-He wore a long, thin leather jacket against the rain and cold, a thigh-length black affair that Lapis secretly wished she owned.
+He wore a long, thin, black leather jacket against the rain and cold, one Lapis secretly wished she owned.
 He glanced at her and she slipped over to him; she felt far more comfortable around him than any of the Blue Council people.

 “Are you alright?” he asked.
 She nodded.